segraef/graef.io/building-your-own-gpt-powered-ai-voice-assistant-with-azure-cognitive-services-and-openai/index.md

 ## Workflow

-Let me give you the bigger picture upfront for a better understanding:
+Let me give you the bigger picture upfront for a better understanding what we're going to do:

 {{< mermaid >}}
-stateDiagram
-    [*] --> SpeechToText
-    SpeechToText --> AzureOpenAI
+graph TB
+    SpeechToText("Azure Cognitive Services (STT)") --> AzureOpenAI("Azure OpenAI")
-    AzureOpenAI --> TextToSpeech
+    AzureOpenAI --> TextToSpeech("Azure Cognitive Services (TTS)")
-    TextToSpeech --> [*]
 {{< /mermaid >}}

+1. The Speech-to-Text (STT) `SpeechRecognizer` component from Cognitive Services recognizes your speech and language and converts it into text.
+2. The OpenAI component sits in between which acts as the AI voice assistant component, it takes the input from the `SpeechRecognizer` and generates an intelligent response using a GPT-model.
+3. The repsonse will be synthesized accordingly into Text-To-Speech (TTS) by the `SpeechSynthesizer`.

 ## Setting up Azure Cognitive Services
 First, obtain your Azure Cognitive Services subscription key and region.